GoogleContainerTools/kaniko/README.md

 All of these tools build container images with different approaches.

-BuildKit (and `img`) can perform as a non root user from within a container, but requires seccomp and AppArmor to be disabled to create nested containers.  `kaniko` does not actually create nested containers, so it does not require seccomp and AppArmor to be disabled.
+BuildKit (and `img`) can perform as a non-root user from within a container but requires seccomp and AppArmor to be disabled to create nested containers.  `kaniko` does not actually create nested containers, so it does not require seccomp and AppArmor to be disabled.